 Lab Assignment 3: Writing Pipelined MIPS simulator

-100 points (10% of entire grade)
+50 points (5% of entire grade)

+Due: 11:59pm, Monday May 3rd, 2021

 The goal of this assignment is to understand how pipelined MIPS datapath is performed.
 This pipelined simulator will not only model the functional behavior of each instruction, but also enable pipelined instruction processing.
+In lab2, you finish every instruction in 1 cycle.
+But for lab3, you are asked to implement a 5 – stage pipeline.

 What you should do

-Your job is to implement the pipe_cycle() function in pipe.c and create necessary structure in pipe.h.
+Your job is to implement the pipe_cycle() function in pipe.c.
 The pipe.c file is part of code template you must use, and details about the template will be explained later.
 The pipe_cycle() function should be able to simulate the pipeline of the following instruction: